Arizona No-Fault Divorce and Alimony (Spousal Maintenance)

 Pros

-• Divorce settlements are based on need, ability, and marital contribution to family financial situation, rather than on fault.
+- Divorce settlements are based on need, ability, and marital contribution to a family’s financial situation, rather than on fault.

 Cons